PRP injection kit for hair loss treatment prepared on a tray in a clinic.

 PRP is an incredible tool for hair restoration, but it’s not a one-size-fits-all solution.
 Getting great results means understanding if you’re the right candidate from the start.
 Your hair, health history, and goals all play a role in determining if this is the best path for you.
 Let’s walk through who typically sees the most success with this treatment and when it might be time to explore other avenues.
 This will help you feel confident and informed heading into a consultation.

-Who Sees the Best Results?
+Who Gets the Best Results from PRP?

 Think of PRP as a rescue mission for your hair follicles, not a resurrection.
 It works by strengthening and stimulating follicles that are still active but have started to weaken.
 That’s why the best results are seen in people dealing with thinning hair or the early stages of hair loss.
 If you’ve just started noticing more hair in your brush or a wider part, you’re in the prime window for PRP.
 The treatment is most effective for recent hair loss, as it helps to revitalize follicles before they shut down completely.
 For areas that have been bald for a long time, other treatments might be more suitable.